Beginning Ukulele Books Reviews for 7 popular books

 - Who is this book best suited for?

-How Do We Write Down Music?
+How Do We Write Down Music in a beginning ukulele book?

 In order to communicate how a song goes in a book, there needs to be some way of writing down sounds.